 There are compost toilets and sinks located within the Wicket Ground that are for the sole use of the families staying there.
 (Unlike Cockmill Meadow, which has toilets for all).

 There is also a food tent right next to the area, which will come in handy throughout the 5 days down at Worthy Farm.
+It is open from very early for breakfasts and coffee, and closes at around 22:00.
 There are pros and cons to staying here.
 Out of the two family areas, it is the largest and most strict at who stays there, but it is also the furthest from the Kidzfield.

 Cockmill Meadow Family Camping Glastonbury Festival